Hard Drive Grinding?

 When a head crashes into a platter, it scrapes off particles of the magnetic coating & the protective DLC overcoat.
 These particles (1-10 microns) circulate inside the sealed drive enclosure on the airflow generated by spinning platters.
 The debris impacts other platter surfaces & causes secondary head crashes.
 In a multi-platter drive, a single-surface crash can cascade into full-drive failure within minutes of continued operation.

 Model number alone isn't enough.
 Manufacturers change preamplifier chips & head calibration between production batches.
 Seagate F3 drives require matching the serial number's 2nd & 3rd characters (encoding preamplifier type), site code, & date code within 3 months.
 Western Digital Marvell drives need a DCM code match (last 4 characters), microjog delta under 200-300 points, & ROM firmware version match.
-Toshiba drives require matching the HDD code prefix, country of manufacture, & first 6 digits of the serial.
+Toshiba drives require matching the model number, country of manufacture, & specific characters of the serial number.

 No. Grinding is a mechanical failure where the read/write heads are physically scraping the platters.
 No software can repair physical damage.
 Running data recovery software, CHKDSK, or any disk utility on a grinding drive forces the damaged heads to sweep across the platters, converting localized scoring into full-surface destruction.
 The only fix is professional clean bench recovery with donor head replacement.